Hybrid weakly over-penalised symmetric interior penalty method on anisotropic meshes: Numerical experiments

 We compute the convergence order with respect to the norms defined by

-For the computation, we used the conjugate gradient method without preconditioners, and the quadrature of the fifth order for the computation of the right-hand side in \eqref{hwop=4}; see \cite[p.
+For the computation, we used the conjugate gradient method without preconditioners and the fifth-order quadrature for the computation of the right-hand side in \eqref{hwop=4}; see \cite[p.
 85, Table 30.1]{ErnGue21b}.
 The notation $\# Np$ denotes the number of nodal points on $V_{dc,h,0}^{H}$, including the nodal points on the boundary.

+Tables \ref{mesh1}--\ref{mesh4} present the numerical results of the HWOPSIP method for the standard and anisotropic meshes.
+We observed that all numerical experiments achieved the optimal convergence order.
+This demonstrates that the numerical solution converges to a sufficiently smooth exact solution even when the shape-regularity mesh condition is removed, but satisfies the semi-regular condition, which is also consistent with our theory.